pcaston/OpenPeerPower.github.io/source/_integrations/http.markdown

 ## Hosting files

-If you want to use Home Assistant to host or serve static files then create a directory called `www` under the configuration path (`/config`).
+If you want to use Open Peer Power to host or serve static files then create a directory called `www` under the configuration path (`/config`).
 The static files in `www/` can be accessed by the following URL `http://your.domain:8123/local/`, for example `audio.mp3` would be accessed as `http://your.domain:8123/local/audio.mp3`.

 <div class='note'>

-  If you've had to create the `www/` folder for the first time, you'll need to restart Home Assistant.
+  If you've had to create the `www/` folder for the first time, you'll need to restart Open Peer Power.

 </div>

 <div class='note warning'>

-  Files served from the `www`/`local` folder, aren't protected by the Home Assistant authentication.
+  Files served from the `www`/`local` folder, aren't protected by the Open Peer Power authentication.
 Files stored in this folder, if the URL is known, can be accessed by anybody without authentication.

 </div>